 |email.recipients||The xMatters target names of any recipients (for example, mmcbride)|

 So, how do you access these items?

 You need to create a custom step, and add a small amount of code.
-For full instructions on creating a custom step and defining inputs and outputs, see the online help.
+Here are the quick steps:

 - First, define an input to bring in the email headers.
 In this example, we'll call the input 'email_headers'.